 What is not covered under a standard flood insurance policy?

-Standard policies exclude temporary relocation, mold due to delayed cleanup, basement finishes, outdoor elements (like decks and patios), and valuable contents like antiques and electronics stored below BFE.
-These are the most common standard flood insurance policy exclusions.
+• Standard policies exclude things like temporary relocation, mold if cleanup is delayed, basement finishes, outdoor elements such as decks and patios, and valuable contents like antiques or electronics stored below BFE.

 Does flood insurance cover the contents?